jenniferxyu/MyWebsite/README.md

-# MyWebsite# Jennifer Yu - Personal Website
+# Jennifer Yu - Personal Website

 Hey there!
 This is my personal portfolio website briefing my current projects and research foci.